nextbreakpoint/infrastructure-as-code/README.md

 ## Requirements

 You need an AWS account for creating the infrastructure.
-Create one on [AWS](https://aws.amazon.com) if you don't have one already.
+Create it on [AWS](https://aws.amazon.com) if you don't have one already.

     BEWARE OF THE COST OF RUNNING THE INFRASTRUCTURE ON AWS.
 WE ARE NOT RESPONSIBLE FOR ANY CHARGES